 Many Washington, D.C. women desire to have larger, more voluptuous breasts and opt to receive breast enlarging surgeries to achieve those results.
-For women who are born with large, pendulous breasts or develop them over time, discover that they may not be as desirable as most women think.
+For women who are born with large, pendulous breasts (or who might develop them over time) discover that they may not be as desirable as most women think.

 Many health issues and injuries stem from these conditions and can leave serious or permanent injuries in women.
 Some of these conditions include:

 - Deep grooves in the shoulders from bra strap pressure

 - Difficulty wearing or fitting into certain bras and clothing